 Encourage self-confidence through repetition.

-Doing the same things over and over with your baby provides practice that helps him learn.
+Doing the same things over and over with your baby provides practice that helps them learn.
 As your baby matures, you can make a game out of repeating actions or words.
-This will help build his self-confidence and strengthen connections in his brain throughout year 1.
+This will help build their self-confidence and strengthen connections in their brain throughout year 1.

 Variety is important, too.

 Expose your baby to a variety of toys and textures, such as soft stuffed animals, bumpy plastic rattles, or smooth wooden blocks.
 At first, limit toys to one or two simple, colorful choices to help them stay focused.
 Most objects end up in a young baby's mouth, so make sure the items aren’t too small, and always watch closely.